1. Columbia Road Flower Market

 5. Saint Aymes Cafe

 You have seen a million photos of the icon Peggy Porschen Cafe - Instead head over to Saint Aymes, next to Hyde Park, for a gorgeous cafe front, sweet treats, and unicorn lattes.
-After, take walk around the neighborhood - the homes and doorfronts all around here are beautiful.
+After, take walk around the neighborhood - the homes and doorfronts all around here are beautiful; and I found even more great spots all through the Notting Hill neighborhood from this walking tour guide!

 6. Sommerset House